-DHCS 3 Promote personal development in care settings (D/651/0745)
+DHCS 3 Promote personal development in care settings (Y/650/5181)

-Unit summary This unit is about This unit is about promoting personal development in care settings.
-This includes being able to reflect 0 on own practice and use learning opportunities to develop own practice.
+Unit summary This unit is about promoting personal development in care settings.
+This includes being able to reflect on own practice and use learning opportunities in relation to developing own practice.
 Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Achieved/not yet Level 3 3 credits 10 GLH
+Mandatory Achieved/not yet achieved Level 3 3 credits 10 GLH

-Learning outcomes (LOs) Assessment criteria (AC) The learner can: The learner will: 1.
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 1.
 Understand what is 1.1 Describe the duties and responsibilities of own work role required for competence in own work role 1.2 Explain expectations about own work role as expressed in relevant standards 1.3 Describe how to work effectively with others 2.
 Be able to reflect on 2.1 Explain the principles of reflective practice practice 2.2 Explain the importance of reflective practice in continuously improving the quality of service provided 2.3 Reflect on practice to improve the quality of the service provided 3.
 Be able to evaluate own performance 3.1 Evaluate own knowledge, performance and understanding against relevant standards 3.2 Use feedback to evaluate own performance and inform development 4.
 Be able to agree a personal development 4.1 Identify sources of support for planning and reviewing own development plan 4.2 Participate in appraisal to support professional development 4.3 Work with others to review and prioritise own learning needs, professional interests and development opportunities 4.4 Work with others to agree own personal development plan 5.
-Be able to use learning 5.1 Evaluate how learning activities have affected practice opportunities and 5.2 Explain how reflective practice has led to improved ways of working reflective practice to 5.3 Explain why continuing professional development (CPD) is contribute to personal important development 5.4 Record progress in relation to personal development
+Be able to use learning opportunities and reflective practice to contribute to personal development 5.1 Evaluate how learning activities have affected practice 5.2 Explain how reflective practice has led to improved ways of working 5.3 Explain why continuing professional development (CPD) is important 5.4 Record progress in relation to personal development